 In the article they discuss some of the major factors mobile sites seeing these long load times and lower conversation rates, which include:

 - The number of images

 - DOM ready times and full-page load times

 These are all crucial issues that should be addressed and or fixed on your origin server, and we have discussed most of them in our past blog posts on website optimizations, image optimization, and what is blocking the DOM?
 Mobile devices require things to be optimized even more than desktop.
-However, they also didn’t mention how by simply implementing a mobile CDN, that you can drastically decrease these load times.
-It is important to note though that a CDN isn’t a magic fix.
+However, they also didn't mention how you can drastically decrease these load times by simply implementing a mobile CDN.
+It is important to note that a CDN isn't a magic fix.
 You still should always optimize your website as best you can, and then a CDN will handle speeding up your optimized content.

 If you aren't familiar with CDNs, make sure to read our in-depth post on how CDN works.
 They can also benefit you in additional ways, as it pertains to mobile, such as:

 - Use of Gzip compression to control mobile data traffic

 - Use of video pacing to control excessive progressive downloading of media content